jacques-blom/blog/ckiq1q0jd009nubs1fbvp6s49.md

 If you want to be notified when I release the next posts, [follow me on Twitter](https://twitter.com/intent/follow?screen_name=jacques_codes).

-Also feel free to [Tweet at me](https://twitter.com/jacques_codes) if you have any questions.
+Also, feel free to [Tweet at me](https://twitter.com/jacques_codes) if you have any questions.

 If you found this post helpful, and you think others will, too, please consider spreading the love and sharing it.